 The other two of the Three Cities

-After that, we wandered around Senglea (L-Isla) but ran out of time to see anything of Cospicua (Bormla).
+After that, we wandered around Senglea (L-Isla) but ran out of time to see much of Cospicua (Bormla).

 Walking a lap of the whole city, we found an amazing floral house before it started getting a bit late and cold, telling us it was time to go back to Valletta.